square/qunit-bdd/README.md

 ### QUnit

-It's still QUnit, so you can write some tests using the `module`/`test` style if you find it more appropriate sometimes.
+It's still QUnit, so you can write some tests using the `module`/`test` style, complete with the usual `ok`/`equal`/`deepEqual` assertions, if you find it more appropriate sometimes.
 Also, you can export as much or as little of qunit-bdd to the global scope as you like:

 ```js
 // Turn off `lazy` and `context` exports.